andreasnicolaou/overpass-client/README.md

 1. **Retries and Exponential Backoff**:

-   - If a request fails, the client automatically retries it with an exponentially increasing delay between attempts, ensuring the server isn't overwhelmed.
+   - If a request fails, the client automatically retries it with an exponentially increasing delay, including jitter between attempts, ensuring the server isn't overwhelmed.
    - This approach significantly improves reliability, especially when dealing with intermittent issues.

 2. **Handling Network and Server Failures**:

-   - The use of Observables and retry logic ensures that transient failures (such as network glitches or API downtime) don't lead to repeated failures, providing a smoother experience for users.
+   - The use of Observables, retry logic, and error handling ensures that transient failures (such as network glitches, rate limiting, or API downtime) don't lead to repeated failures, providing a smoother experience for users.

 3. **Simplified API**:
    - The library abstracts away complex HTTP request handling and error management, allowing developers to focus on higher-level application logic rather than worrying about the specifics of interacting with the Overpass API.